alexnathanson/solar-protocol/readme.md

 * Can you conduct an LCA of the hardware we use?
 * Can you help identify an accurate way to quantify the energy consumed by transferring data across the internet?

+### File descriptions

+#### documentation
+readme.md              - you are reading this!
+changelog.md           - major updates are shared here project-description.md - what this whole thing is about

+     docs/ - how to develop the software and network community/ - history and current status of community events and stewardship hardware/ - how to build your own node tutorials/ - additional support for installation and usage of the Solar Protocol network website/ - detailed project history and motivation

+#### service code
+dev/               - tools for development and running code api/               - api protocol/          - the code for having a server participate in the network charge-controller/ - logs charge controller information

+#### data directories - generated files go here
+    data/ - folder where the point-of-entry log frontend/ - static website local/ - local configuration - server name, images, description